 Not all companies can afford a CISO, let alone an in-house team of cyber security experts.
 In fact, a recent study found that 7 out of 10 security professionals claim their organization is negatively affected by the cyber skills shortage.

-This gap causes another set of challenges as companies need trained experts to manage the tools they buy.
+This gap causes another set of challenges as companies need true experts to manage the tools they buy.
 For those without a qualified team on staff, a managed service might be best.
 You won’t have to find or pay for in-house specialists to detect, analyze, and respond to threats; they come as part of the deal!

 “7 out of 10 security professionals claim their organization is negatively affected by the cyber skills shortage.”